TaoMiner/MultiLingualEmbedding/README.md

-# MultiLingualEmbedding
+#MultiLingualEmbedding
-Extension from MPME
+Extension from MPME for cross-lingual word, mention and entity jointly embedding learning.